RAILROAD SIGNALS of the U.S.

 Christiansburg to the right.
 The signal heads are PL heads off of a standard

-A lot of good action shots of NS coal freights can be had in
+Lots of good NS action shots can be had in

 this great railfanning area!
 My daughter went to Virginia Tech, and it provided

-me the opportunity for a lot of good opportunities.
+me the opportunity for a lot of good photo-ops.

 This signal can be found on my Salem to Christiansburg VA chase map, located